frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 Mother Teresa liked to say that "we have to have a tender love for Jesus."
 As we look upon Christ as He moves through these hours, it\'s easy to develop a more tender love, to say I\'m sorry, maybe to want to place our shoulders to receive the blows instead of Him, or to offer to Him all the little blows that He might permit in our life.

-"To be faithful,"we\'re told in *Christ is Passing By* (Point 76), "it s absolutely essential to strive doggedly against anything that blocks our way to eternal happiness."
+"To be faithful," we're told in *Christ is Passing By* (Point 76), "it is absolutely essential to strive doggedly against anything that blocks our way to eternal happiness."

 "I know," continues St. Josemaría, "that the moment we talk about fighting we recall our weakness and we foresee falls and mistakes.
 God takes this into account.
 As we walk along, it\'s inevitable that we will raise dust; we are creatures and full of defects.
 I would almost say that we will always need defects.
 They are the shadow which shows up the light of God\'s grace and our resolve to respond to God\'s kindness.
-And this chiaroscuro will make us human, humble, understanding, and generous."
+And this chiaroscuro will make us human, humble, understanding, and generous" (*ibid*.).

 God is at work all the time in our lives, bringing fruit from the things we do, helping those seeds to get sown.
 Sometimes we don\'t see the seeds and sometimes we don\'t see the fruit, but it\'s there.